Robotics in Early Childhood Education – Coding Develops Computational Thinking Skills

 In this second blog of the new blog series, we share key reasons why early childhood educators should be incorporating robotics in their classrooms.
 In this blog, we are focusing on Key #2 – Coding Develops Computational Thinking Skills.
 See the other blogs in this series about the importance of robots in early learning with STEAM learning tools!

-- Key 1 – Robotics in Early Childhood Education – Coding Teaches the Literacy of the 21st Century
+- Key 1 – Robotics in Early Childhood Education – Coding Teaches STEAM, the Literacy of the 21st Century

 - Key 3 – Robotics in Early Childhood Education – Technology Becomes the Playground

 - Key 4 – Robotics in Early Childhood Education – Robotics Makes Coding Tangible, Concrete…and Screen-Free!

 - Key 5 – Robotics in Early Childhood Education – Using Technology Breaks Down Engineering Stereotypes

 - Key 6 – Robotics in Early Childhood Education – The Engineering Design Process Develops Grit and Perseverance